 What is innovation?

-Simply put, innovation is about successfully implementing a new idea and creating value for your customers and stakeholders.
+Simply put, innovation is about successfully implementing a new idea and creating value for customers and stakeholders.
+It typically involves a clear departure from existing practices rather than incremental improvement.

 Why is innovation important?

-The most important question for a business owner to ask is “What will happen to us if we do not innovate?”
+The most important question for a business owner to ask is “What will happen to us if we don’t innovate?”

 The question is rhetorical.
-A company that does not innovate risks becoming irrelevant, reducing its productivity, losing customers and ultimately going out of business.
+A company that doesn’t innovate risks becoming irrelevant, reducing its productivity, losing customers and ultimately going out of business.

 Innovation: How can it help your company?